yukiseno/flask_blog/README.md

   - Password hashing for security
 - **Blog Post Management**
   - Create, read, and delete blog posts
+  - Admin approval system for user post creation
-  - Only authenticated users can create posts
+  - Only authenticated and approved users can create posts
   - Users can only delete their own posts
   - Posts display author information and timestamps
+- **Admin Panel**
+  - Admin approval system for new users
+  - View pending user approvals
+  - Approve or reject user accounts
+  - Manage all users and their posting status
 - **User Interface**
   - Clean, responsive design
   - Flash messages for user feedback